 Being a chef is an interesting job that will pay you to travel the world.

-Some options to travel as a chef include traveling to resorts and hotels around the world and also on cruise ships.
+Some options to travel as a chef include traveling to resorts and hotels worldwide and on cruise ships.

 You can even take it far as opening your own restaurant or bakery and have multiple locations around the world.

 The only set in stone requirement to become a chef is a high school diploma or a GED. some other qualifications that may be required are a culinary school degree, work experience, and the ACF certification.